Adult's Ride - Abbotts Ann and Frenches Farm

 Coaches: Sarah Oldham/ Maureen Wood/ Barry Curd

-Mondays during term time 1 – 2pm at Monxton from April - October and Frenches Farm from October - March
+The ride is held on Mondays from 1pm-2pm at Monxton from April – October and Frenches Farm, Little London from October – March

 Christmas Fun - December 2023